-CONSOLIDATED FINANCIAL STATEMENTS SES S.A.
-ANNUAL ACCOUNTS ADDITIONAL INFORMATION shareholder who is recorded in the company's shareholder register 14 days before the meeting is authorised to attend and to vote at the meeting.
-An A-shareholder may act at any meeting by appointing a proxy (who does not need to be an A-shareholder).

-The annual general meeting ('AGM') is held on the first Thursday in April at 10:30 am CET.
-Each registered shareholder receives written notice of the AGM, including the time of the meeting and the agenda, at least 30 days prior to the meeting.
-Holders of the company's FDRs are represented at the meeting by Banque et Caisse d'Epargne de l'Etat acting as fiduciary.
+needs to be made in writing (via mail or e-mail) and received no later than the twenty-second day preceding the AGM and needs to include a justification or draft resolution to be adopted at the AGM.
+The writen request must include a contact address to which the Company can confirm receipt within 48 hours from the receipt of the request. meeting.
+An A-shareholder may act at any meeting by appointing a shareholder who is recorded in the company's shareholder register 14 days before the meeting is authorised to attend and to vote at the notice of the AGM, including the time of the meeting and the agenda, at least 30 days prior to the meeting.
+Holders of the company's FDRs are represented at the meeting by Banque et Caisse d'Epargne de 'Etat acting as fiduciary.
 Each FDR represents one A-share.
 If a holder of FDRs wishes to attend the AGM of shareholders in person, that shareholder needs to convert at least one FDR into an A-share prior to the AGM.